Ernest Davies (Stretford MP): Political career

 Davies became a councillor on the Borough of Stretford in 1961, where he stayed until 1967.
-In 1962, he became a Justice of the Peace in Lancashire.
+In 1962, he became a Justice of the Peace (JP) in Lancashire.
 At the 1966 general election, Davies was elected as Labour's Member of Parliament for Stretford.
 He was Parliamentary Private Secretary to the Postmaster General from November to December 1967, to the Foreign Secretary from January to March 1968 and to the Foreign and Commonwealth Secretary from 1968 to 1969.

 He was joint Parliamentary Secretary at the Ministry of Technology from 1969 to 1970, and also Co-Vice-Chairman of the Parliamentary Labour Party's Defence and Services Group.
 Davies was a member of the Select Committee on Science and Technology from 1966 to 1967, 1967 to 1968 and 1968 to 1969.
 He was also part of the Parliamentary Delegation to the 24th General Assembly of the United Nations (a UK Representative on the 4th Committee).

 He lost his seat at the 1970 general election, which saw the Conservatives return to government; his successor was Winston Churchill, grandson of the former Prime Minister.